 This article calculates the moment tracking equations and coordinate transformations for arbitrary coordinate systems.
 The structure of this article is as follows: Section II introduces the Vlasov equation, which describes the dynamics of collisionless charged particles.
 Section III introduces moments, and the existing methods for modelling them.
 Section IV introduces a distributional representation of moments in terms of derivatives of Dirac delta functions and uses this representation to show the time evolution of moments.
 Section V finds the coordinate transformations for the moments, which is the main result of this work.
 Section VI shows a computational model of uncharged particles circling a black hole to validate the theory at a proof-of-concept level.
-Lastly, section VII uses the language of differential geometry and de Rham currents to present a geometric interpretation of the moment differential equations and finds the coordinate transformations of the moments through this language.
+Section VII uses the language of differential geometry and de Rham currents to present a geometric interpretation of the moment differential equations and finds the coordinate transformations of the moments through this language.
+Section VIII discusses the considerations that will need to be made in the development of a method that uses the moments to deposit charge and current onto the grid, in order to develop a full PIC code.
+We conclude in section IX by discussing other interesting direction of future investigation.
+The appendix contains the more technical proofs needed to establish the theory.